-The final installment of the Unlock Art series was revealed last week at a swanky little shindig along at Le Merdien Piccadilly.
+The final instalment of the Unlock Art series was revealed last week at a swanky little shindig along at Le Merdien Piccadilly.
 The film entitled ‘What’s so funny?’ is fronted by the British comedian Tasmin Greig (Smack The Pony) and looks at the role humour has played across various art movements in the past 100 years.

 At first glance you may think there is nothing humourous about art in fact and visualise images of grand galleries housing beautifully crafted classical works.
-Of course that side exists too but a step away from the quiet please/no flash photography allowed style art houses lies a far more comical fraction.
+Of course that side exists too but a step away from the quiet please/no flash photography allowed style art houses lies a far more comical fraction.unlock

 Luckily resident Unlock Art aficionado Linda Bolton was on hand to guide myself and a few other lucky bloggers around some of the more humourous pieces from the Tate collection.
 From Marcel Duchamp’s ‘Fountain’ through to Lichtenstein’s – Mustard on White (one of my personal favourites) we viewed a range of works from artists who either presented unexpected juxtapositions like Dali or rather more subtly use a play on words on the title.